pydicom/dicom-validator/doc/source/validate_uids.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Per default, the latest locally available edition of the DICOM standard is used for
 validation.
 If no edition is available, or if a newer version is available (this is
-checked once a month), the relevant parts of the newest version of the standard is downloaded
+checked once a month), the relevant parts of the newest version of the standard are downloaded
 and processed.
 If the *--src* parameter is not provided, *<user home>/dicom-validator/* is
 used to store the files locally.
 It is also possible to use a specific version of the standard via the command line